Common Data Environment

 Cooperlink, in compliancy with the ISO 19650 standard, therefore goes a step further by offering true integration and interoperability with your own tools.

 Your corporate tools : single source of truth to avoid a multiplicity of information and therefore risks of error

 The 4 stages of the information lifecycle

 The ISO 19650 standard provides that the CDE solution manages the four stages of the life cycle of a document by isolating them to preserve the autonomy of companies:

 - Work in Progress: the information is being developed within the company and therefore inaccessible (“invisible”) for partners at this stage.

 - Share: the information is now in versions that can be shared with all partners according to specific security rules with a view to their review or control.

 - Published: the author then submits these documents for validation or approval.
 The documentation is formalized and constitutes the source of information useful for the execution.

 - Archived: the information has been used and can be archived in order to remain available if necessary afterwards (audit, creation of the file of works carried out, etc.)

-Cooperlink technology helps ensure this segregation without creating information silos.
+Cooperlink technology helps ensure this segregation without creating information silos, thanks to system interoperability.
 Indeed, it is always the same document, still stored on your tools, but Cooperlink will take care of distributing to stakeholders only the versions of the document that it is authorized to consult.